 Advertisement

 Scott Cam and Shelley Craft The Blcok 2025 auctionPhotography: The Block/Channel 9/9 Now

 It feels as though the last series of The Block has only just ended, but gird your loins because it’s back and about to begin all over again.
-Filming for the 2026 series kicked off in mid-March and it’s taking place at the Mornington Peninsula this year.
+Filming for the 2026 series kicked off in mid-March and has now officially wrapped, taking place at Mt.
+Eliza in the stunning Mornington Peninsula

+Advertisement